Luciano-Ferreira/Luciano-Ferreira/README.md

 ### Hi there 👋

+Hello, my name is Luciano.
+I am graduated in systems analysis and development and I have been looking to learn a little more about full stack and mobile web development.
+I'm learning ReactJS, React native, nodeJS, TypeScript, Docker and other technologies.
+I have more affinity in ReactJS but I am open to challenges.

 <!--
 **Luciano-Ferreira/Luciano-Ferreira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.